 The Role of Benfotiamine in Reducing Diabetic Complications

 Blood vessels are particularly susceptible to harm from high glucose.
-But here's where our hero steps in: benfotiamine helps protect these vessels.
-Think of it as your body's superhero against the villainous free radicals unleashed by uncontrolled diabetes.
+But benfotiamine helps protect these vessels. '

-This power-punching supplement reduces oxidative stress and inflammation - two significant culprits behind diabetic-related eye problems such as retinopathy.
-And that's not all.
+This vitamin reduces oxidative stress and inflammation, to factors often responsible for diabetic-related eye problems such as retinopathy.

 Studies show that benfotiamine can improve nerve function and reduce pain associated with peripheral neuropathy - another common complication faced by diabetics.